D-H-O-R-A/gic-bot-sinal/README.md

 docker run -d --name gic-bot-container -p 3000:3000 --env-file .env gic-bot
 ```

+# Test Script

+Run ```npm run test``` to check that the functions are working and that the settings in .env are working.

 # Contact and Support

 For more technical details contact Diego H. O. R. Antunes <diegoantunes2301@gmail.com>